hunterjackson/docs/source/jms.rst

 5. The JMS url.
 6. The factory class for the JSM endpoint.
 7.  :ref:`The KCQL routing querying. <kcql>`
-8. The message type storage format.
-9. The error policy.
+8. The error policy.
-10. The list of target topics (must match the targets set in ``connect.jms.sink.sink.kcql``
+9. The list of target topics (must match the targets set in ``connect.jms.sink.sink.kcql``

 If you switch back to the terminal you started the Connector in you should see the JMS Sink being accepted and the task starting.